mysql system database includes several

 proxies_priv table records information

-about proxy users.
+about proxy accounts.
 It has these columns:

-PROXY privilege to other
+PROXY privilege to other accounts,

 Scope columns in the grant tables contain strings.
 They are declared as shown here; the default value for each is the empty string.